mrcgithub120689/idverse_automation/README.md

 - env files for sensitive information
 - date picker for more future dates
 - enhance search flights with more options
+- implement allure reporter for api as well